ytdai/ytdai.github.io/README.md

 ## Welcome to Yuting Dai's GitHub Pages

-### flowSpy
+### CytoTree

-A trajectory inference and visualization toolkit for flow and mass cytometry data. flowSpy offers complete analyzing workflow for flow and mass cytometry data. flowSpy can be a valuable tool for application ranging from clustering and dimensionality reduction to trajectory reconstruction and pseudotime estimation for flow and mass cytometry data.
+A trajectory inference toolkit for flow and mass cytometry data.
+CytoTree is a valuable tool to build a tree-shaped trajectory using flow and mass cytometry data.
+The application of CytoTree ranges from clustering and dimensionality reduction to trajectory reconstruction and pseudotime estimation.
+It offers complete analyzing workflow for flow and mass cytometry data.

-See the quick start tutorial of flowSpy, please visit [Quick start of flowSpy](https://ytdai.github.io/flowSpy/Quick_start.html).
+See the quick start tutorial of CytoTree, please visit [Quick start of CytoTree](https://ytdai.github.io/CytoTree/Quick_start.html).

-See the basic tutorial of flowSpy, please visit [Tutorial of flowSpy](https://ytdai.github.io/flowSpy/basic.html).
+See the basic tutorial of CytoTree, please visit [Tutorial of CytoTree](https://ytdai.github.io/CytoTree/basic.html).

-See time-course data analysis of flowSpy, please visit [Time-course workflow of flowSpy](https://ytdai.github.io/flowSpy/Time_course.html).
+See time-course data analysis of CytoTree, please visit [Time-course workflow of CytoTree](https://ytdai.github.io/CytoTree/Time_course.html).

+The previous version of `CytoTree` is `flowSpy` **[link to GitHub](https://github.com/JhuangLab/CytoTree) and [link to Bioconductor](https://bioconductor.org/packages/flowSpy/)**.
+To improve the identification and avoid awkward duplication of names in some situations, we changed the name of `flowSpy` to `CytoTree`. `CytoTree` more fits the functional orientation of this software.

+We apologized for the inconvenience.